nongnoochr/covid-buddy/devpost_project.md

 #### 4. Client (Front-end)
 Our client-side app is a Single-Page Application (SPA) and it is developed with React.
 The IQVIA's HealthCare Locator JavaScript SDK is completely used in the client side via cdn.

-To optimize the performance of the app and make it possible to run memory intensive tasks on mobile devices, all expensive operations (i.e. AI tasks) are done in the server, and the client-side app retrieves the output data through the provided REST apis.
+To optimize the performance of the app and make it possible to run this AI app on mobile devices, all expensive operations (i.e. AI tasks) are done in the server, and the client-side app retrieves the output data through the provided REST apis.

 Specifically for the IQVIA's HealthCare Locator JavaScript SDK, the COVID-19 Buddy app utilizes both UI and Service calls features where
-* The **SDK UI** is used mainly in the “Find Healthcare Providers” dialog with the QuickSearch function as described earlier
+* The **SDK UI** is used mainly in the “Find Healthcare Providers” dialog with a QuickSearch functionality as described earlier
 * The **SDK Service Calls** are made to get a list of nearby specialists if the AI suggested for a particular specialist in the response either in the FAQs or Buddy mode.

 ## Challenges we ran into